 In Japanese, the word Aikido is made up of three kanji.
 The first kanji is “AI”, meaning to meet, to come together, or to harmonize.
 The second kanji is “KI”, meaning breath, energy, mind/spirit, and (in a larger context) the spirit of the universe.
 The third kanji is “DO”, meaning path or the way.
 All together, AI-KI-DO means “the way of harmonizing with the spirit of the universe”.
-This expresses how aikido not only teaches self-defense, but also fosters a strategy for positive character-building.

 Movements & Techniques

-Aikido, as a traditionally non-competitive Japanese martial art, emphasizes blending with and redirecting of the attacker(s).
+Aikido, as a traditional non-competitive Japanese martial art, emphasizes blending with and redirecting of the attacker(s).
 Movements in aikido center on a fluid flexibility and an ability to maintain a stable and balanced center.
 The aim of the aikido practitioner is to be in complete control of mind and body, and to maintain a calm yet alert posture.
 Techniques in aikido can be grouped in two types: katame waza and nage waza.
 Katame waza consists of joint locks and pins applied through various grabs and holds.
 Nage waza consists of throws applied by deflecting the attackers’ motion and energy back into them.
 Atemi can be used during the application of any of the above techniques, though generally speaking they are not the main focus of the technique.
 The strikes may be either hard to cause damage or soft to distract attention.

 Training & Ukemi